hyeonwoody/hyeonwoody/README.md

 # 💫 Moto:
-One of the important aspects of programming is obtaining the correct solutions.
-However, when the environment or requirements in which the program operates change, what was considered correct in the past may no longer be correct.
-Therefore, it is important to consider not only obtaining correct results, but also the maintainability and scalability of the code.

-Although there may be no silver bullet, I aspire to do ***programming that was right then and is still right now***, while considering the important factors of maintainability, scalability, and problem-solving ability.
-I understand that programming is a field that constantly evolves, and new technologies and methods emerge regularly.
-Thus, I am committed to continuously learn and update myself to stay current and provide the best solutions.

 ***Crafting Enduring Solutions in a Dynamic World:***

 **Beyond Immediate Accuracy:** Getting correct solutions is crucial in programming.
 But it's a dynamic landscape where environments and requirements can shift, rendering once-perfect solutions obsolete.
 Recognizing this, I advocate for a broader perspective, valuing not just immediate correctness, but also the program's ability to adapt and thrive over time.